Mitchellscot/GOAL/README.md

 This project has pictures from every year of my life.
 I am very lucky to have so many pictures of myself growing up in an age before smart phones, so I decided to create a website with one picture from every year.
 I hope you enjoy the slide show!

-To see the fully functional site, please visit [this link](https://still-scrubland-81072.herokuapp.com/)
+To see the fully functional site, please visit [this link](https://still-scrubland-81072.herokuapp.com/) (if you get an error just reload, it's heroku and the server goes to sleep)

 ### Prerequisites